mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `implementation_url`

-An optional changeset/commit URL for the revision which implemented the feature in the source code, or the URL to the bug tracking the implementation, for the associated browser; e.g. a https://trac.webkit.org/changeset/, https://hg.mozilla.org/mozilla-central/rev/, or https://crrev.com/ URL for a changeset with a subject line that will typically be something of the form _"Implement [feature]"_, _"Support [feature]"_, or _"Enable [feature]"_.
-The presence of an `implementation_url` value indicates that the associated browser has spec-conformant support for the feature in its source code.
-Therefore, an `implementation_url` value can be added even if the feature hasn't yet shipped in a stable release, but instead only in a Nightly, Canary, or Technology Preview release — or even if the feature hasn't yet shipped in any release at all, but has only landed in the source code for the associated browser.
+An optional changeset/commit URL for the revision which implemented the feature in the source code, or the URL to the bug tracking the implementation, for the associated browser.
+The presence of an `implementation_url` value indicates that the associated browser has implemented the feature or intends to implement the feature.

+For changeset/commit URLs, this is typically a https://trac.webkit.org/changeset/, https://hg.mozilla.org/mozilla-central/rev/, or https://crrev.com/ URL for a changeset with a subject line that will typically be something of the form _"Implement [feature]"_, _"Support [feature]"_, or _"Enable [feature]"_.
+For bug URLs, this is typically a https://webkit.org/b/, https://bugzil.la/, or https://crbug.com/ URL indicating an intent to implement and ship the feature.

 #### `partial_implementation`